0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 <img width="427" alt="image" src="https://user-images.githubusercontent.com/49762827/169140932-5df3503d-7ad0-4df6-968f-f6a79a100260.png">

 Clearly, something is wrong.
-There is a similar shape to the graph produced with no LNA filter in place, however there is one notable difference in that the graph has less spikes, it is smoother.
+There is a similar shape to the graph produced with no LNA filter in place, however there is one notable difference in that the graph has less peaks, it is smoother.
 Why this is, I do not currently know.

 I have attempted to connect USB power to the LNA filter.
 When doing this with it not plugged into the RTL-SDR dongle, a white LED illuminates.
 However, as soon as it is plugged into my laptop via the RTL-SDR, the white light disappears, which may be an indication the device does not like two sources of power, so defaults to the power output of my laptop.
 I have also experimented with plugging the dongle (connected to the dish via the LNA) into a USB port and then plugging the USB power cable in – this produces a single ‘flash’ of the LED which is active for less than a second before turning off.